What are weighted blankets?

 Who should avoid using weighted blankets

 Weighted blankets, while excellent tools, may not be suitable for some users.
-The risks involved with the use of weighted blankets are minimal, but it is always better to be careful.
+The risks of weighted blankets are minimal, but it is always better to be careful.
 Do not use a weighted blanket if you:

 – Suffer from sleep apnea